Vision Program for Active State Employees

 All active State employees (with the exception of rank and file BU 6 employees, as their vision benefits are provided by their trust) are eligible to enroll in the Premier Vision Plan for a small monthly employee cost share.
 The Premier Vision Plan enables you to get a higher allowance for frames and contacts, fully covered progressive lenses, and more discounts.

-The State will continue to contribute $8.64 towards the monthly premium.
+The State will continue to contribute $8.64 towards the monthly premium which appears as a vision deduction on your pay warrant.
 If you choose the Premier Vision Plan, the additional cost will be deducted directly from your State pay warrant.

 The monthly Premier Vision Plan employee share effective January 1, 2014 is: